Elisabeth Helene von Vieregg

-Elisabeth Helene von Vieregg (4 May 1679 – 27 June 1704), Countess of Antvorskov, was a Danish noble and lady-in-waiting of German origin.
+Elisabeth Helene von Vieregg (4 May 1679 – 27 June 1704), Countess of Antvorskov, was Danish noble and lady-in-waiting of German origin.
 She was the royal mistress of King Frederick IV of Denmark and, later, his first morganatic wife by bigamy.

+Early life

+Born into an ancient German noble family from Mecklenburg, she was the daughter of Prussian minister Adam Otto von Vieregg (1634-1717), who later served as the Prussian ambassador in Copenhagen from 1698 to 1706, and his second wife, Anna Helena von Wolfersdorf (1651–1701).

 Biography

-She was the daughter of Prussian minister Adam Otto von Vieregg from Mecklenburg, the Prussian ambassador in Copenhagen from 1698 to 1706.
-Her mother was Anna Helena von Wolfersdorf.
 Elisabeth Helene was made lady-in-waiting to Princess Sophia Hedwig of Denmark, and entered into a relationship with Frederick, who became King the same year (1699).

 The relationship was initially a secret, but was discovered in 1701 after a letter from her father, defending their relationship, was made public.
 On 6 September 1703 she was secretly married to Frederick IV, who thereby committed bigamy (his queen consort, Louise of Mecklenburg-Güstrow, was still alive), and was given the estate Antvorskov and the title Countess of Antvorskov.
-The church authorities had not forbidden the king to engage in polygamy, as there were doctrines based on biblical polygamy of Hebrew patriarchs.
+The church authorities had not forbidden the king to engage in polygamy, as there were doctrines based on biblical era polygamy of Hebrew patriarchs.

 She gave birth to a son, Frederik Gyldenløve (8 June 1704 – 9 March 1705), and died in childbirth.
 Frederick IV gave her an elaborate public funeral.
 After her death she was replaced as royal mistress by Charlotte Helene von Schindel, her lady-in-waiting.